 Granting of an Expungement does not remove the case entirely from your record.
 The arrest and charges will still exist and you must disclose the conviction in any direct question contained in any application for public office, for licensure by state or local agency or for contact with the California State Lottery.

-- Transmittal & Agency Review
+- Petition for Dismissal: Transmittal and Agency Review

 - Can I make payments or work off my fine?